rjourde/CheatyJSON/README.md

 > ```json
 > {"age":42,"myNewAwesomeJSONOutputName":"foobar","isAwesome":false}

-Obviously, you can put your `registerVariable` calls directly in `init` if you want all your objects to behave the same.
+Obviously, you can put your `registerVariable` calls directly in `init` if you want all of your objects to behave the same.

 ----------